mjmirza/Project-Green-Field/README.md

 [... rest of the existing content ...]

+## What Does It Do?

+Imagine your repository decided to take matters into its own hands.
+That's us!
+We're Quirky Repo Activities, here to add a bit of spontaneity to your GitHub experience.

 ## 🎯 Why Would Anyone Want This? 🧐

 Is your GitHub contribution graph looking more barren than a desert? 🏜️